 Reside With a Palestinian Host Family

-Study in Palestine has a unique advantage; the opportunity for our students to reside with a Palestinian host family.
-Female students are guaranteed this opportunity, but it is subject to availability for male students due to the conservative nature of Hebron.
+Studying in Palestine offers a unique advantage: the opportunity for our students to reside with a Palestinian host family.
+Female students are guaranteed this opportunity, but due to the conservative nature of Hebron, it is subject to availability for male students.

-The experience is truly special and provides our students not only with a change to practise their Arabic skills with native speakers around the clock, but also to gain insight into Palestinian culture, customs, and their way of life from within the home.
+The experience is truly special.
+It provides our students not only with a chance to practice their Arabic skills with native speakers around the clock but also with a chance to gain insight into Palestinian culture, customs, and way of life from within the home.

 Arabic Course Levels On Offer

-At Study in Palestine in Palestine, we provide a comprehensive intensive Modern Standard Arabic course that caters to students of all levels, ranging from beginners to advanced learners.
+At Study in Palestine in Palestine, we provide a comprehensive, intensive Modern Standard Arabic course catering to students of all levels, from beginners to advanced learners.
 Our course is designed to equip students with the essential skills needed to read, write, speak, and listen to Arabic effectively.
 We offer a variety of Arabic courses and levels, including:

 Beginner